g-w1/blog/_drafts/2021-3-15-elf-linux.md

 ```zig
 e_ehsize: u16 = 0x40,
 ```
 > I didn't want to use this because it is higher level, and to the machine, **everything** is a u8 and I wanted to stay pretty low level.
+Also comptime meta-programming is fun.

 ### Okay, enough talking about Zig, back to ELF!